OPA Version Migration Guide

 - Package not found errors: Make sure to add

-suffix to package declarations - Syntax errors: Update
+.v1suffix to package declarations - Syntax errors: Update

-statements - Import errors: Update import paths to include version suffixes
+=to:=and use guard syntax forifstatements - Import errors: Update import paths to include version suffixes

 Debugging Tips